Peak 10199 (Sawmill Hill)

 North Ridge, Class 2 by Derek Percoski

 My track shows the clockwise loop I made with White Cap Peak.
 If I repeated the trip, I would do it almost exactly the same way.
-If I had descended White Cap slightly to the north (gully instead of ridge), I could have enjoyed more scree-skiing, but outside that, it was perfect.
+If I had descended White Cap slightly to the north (gully instead of ridge), I could have enjoyed more scree-skiing but, except for that, it was perfect.

 Derek’s GPS track.
 He ascended the north ridge amd descended the peak’s rounded west rib slopes.